 AHIP Medicare training is required when selling Medicare Advantage and Medicare Part D plans.
 It’s kind of like the compliance training you’re constantly updating when selling permanent life insurance; it’s just what you have to do if you want to sell.

-The reason you need AHIP is so you can enroll your clients in their Medicare part D plan.
+The reason you need AHIP Medicare training is so you can enroll your clients in their Medicare part D plan.
+If you’re also learning how to sell Medicare Advantage plans, then you’ll need to complete AHIP prior to getting approved to sell.

 You’ll notice I didn’t say Medicare Supplements because AHIP is not required to sell Medicare Supplement insurance.

-Aside from AHIP certification being required for Part D sales, it’s a great resource to help you gain a strong understanding of the Medicare market.
+Aside from AHIP Medicare training being required for Part D sales, it’s a great resource to help you gain a strong understanding of the Medicare market.
 Here’s an overview of the topics it covers:

 - Medicare basics